victorian-socialists/civicrm-stripe/docs/roadmap.md

 # Roadmap of planned features
 This roadmap may not always be up to date but gives an idea of what is planned and where funding/support is required.

+## Implement Overdue/Failed statuses for Stripe recur

+For recurring contributions we currently only implement `In Progress`, `Cancelled` and I think `Completed` but we need to change that to support `Overdue` and `Failed` status like is implemented and described in GoCardless here: https://docs.civicrm.org/gocardless/en/latest/reference/technical/

+### Estimate: 6 hours.

 ## Automatic import of subscriptions / payments

 If we already have the Stripe customer in CiviCRM we can import subscriptions and one-off contributions that were